Flint Community Schools: History

 In November 2012, Superintendent Linda Thompson announced her retirement.
 Thompson assumed the Superintendentship in 2008 and set about downsizing the District by closing schools.
 In late 2011 the District was found to be running a deficit of 3.7 million dollars by the accounting firm of Yeo and Yeo.
 In early 2012 the Flint School Board opted not to extend Superintendent Thompson's contract beyond the current year, citing the deficit and her previous effectiveness rating of 2.7 out a possible 4.0 points.

 In December 2012, Lawrence Watkins Jr. was selected to serve as the Districts Interim Superintendent.
 Larry Watkins helped the Flint School District usher in a comprehensive educational plan, negotiate concessions from bargaining units and collaborate with community organizations to bring back the community education model.
 At the same time, Watkins saw Flint schools' deficit grow from $4 million to $21.9 million in a little over two years, thousands of students leave the district and numerous school buildings closed.
 On April 8, 2015, Mr. Watkins announced his retirement.

 In August 2018, Flint Community Schools selected Derrick Lopez, JD as its new Superintendent.
 One of his first acts was to secure funding from the Elon Musk Foundation in the amount of $480,350 to replace each water fountain in all of the Flint Community Schools with new water stations and two filtration systems: carbon filtration to remove the lead and ultraviolet filtration to remove other chemicals and soluble particulates.

-As of December 2018, Flint Community Schools have agreed to switch to the balanced school calendar for the 2019-2020 school year.
-This will affect all schools in the district.
-Freeman was the only school with a balanced calendar before the change.

 In June 2020, Anita Steward took over the helm at Flint Community Schools.
 Before becoming the superintendent, Mrs. Steward was the Assistant Superintendent.
+The sixth superintendent to resign or be fired between 2011 and 2021, Steward resigned in November 2021 amidst her lawsuit against the school board claiming that they interfered with her operation of the district.
+Acting superintendent Kevelin B. Jones II then took the position.

+New High School

+The 1923 Flint Central High School closed at the end of the 2008-2009 school year and then sat vacant.
+In 2025, the Flint nonprofit Charles Stewart Mott Foundation contributed $100 million toward the cost of building a new high school on the campus, incorporating the former building's tower and other elements.
+The Michigan Department of Education contributed a grant to cover the remainder of the costs for a total estimated cost of $135 million.
+The 1,000-student state-of-the-art building is planned to open in fall 2028.
+Demolition of Flint Central and the vacant Whittier Classical Academy next door began in summer 2026.